 There are a handful of HDR programs and plugins out there.
 Photomatix, Nik's HDR Efex, Photoshop's HDR tool, SNS-HDR.

-If you're finding that your photos are sucking try switching applications.
-Some of them suck which will make your photos suck.
-I recommend Photomatix.
-Out of the several I've tried I like it the best.
-You can also get my free presets here.
+If you’re finding that your photos are sucking, try switching applications.
+Some of them suck, which will make your photos suck.

 Reason #9: You're picking photos that are not worthy

-When I was first starting HDR photography I was extremely guilty of this.
+When I first started HDR photography, I was extremely guilty of this.
 This has to do a lot with Reason #1.

-I was so anxious to get any 'art' out there and online that I started combing through my libraries again and again in hopes to find something I missed.
+I was so anxious to get any ‘art’ out there and online that I started combing through my libraries repeatedly, hoping to find something I missed.
 And I usually did.
 But it sucked.
-Or simply wasn't worthy of greatness.
-I'd process it then post it only to be cluttering up my portfolio with junk.
+Or wasn’t worthy of greatness?
+I’d process it and then post it only to clutch up my portfolio with junk.

-It's always better to just go out there and shoot new content and don't look back.
-It's true you might find a gem here and there in your old collections, but don't get desperate.
+It’s always better to go out and shoot new content without looking back.
+You might find a gem in your old collections, but don’t get desperate.
 Always focus on capturing stunning images.
-There's no reason to rush your portfolio.
-My portfolio has taken years.
+There’s no reason to rush your portfolio.

-This is now the number one reason now why my photos turn out bad.
-I'll just be in a funky mood or over tired.
+This is now the number one reason why my photos turn out bad.
+I’ll be in a funky mood or over-tired.
 Like today.
-I'm not going to process any images today because I know they'll turn out bad and I'll end up having to re-doing them when I'm in the mood.
+I’m not processing any images today because I know they’ll turn out bad, and I’ll have to redo them when I’m in the mood.

-Here's what I like to do to get inspired.
-Drink a little too much coffee, or I've been drinking yurba mate tea with coconut milk.
+Here’s what I like to do to get inspired.
+I drink too much coffee, or I’ve been drinking yerba mate tea with coconut milk.
 Blast some music, and start browsing that inspiration folder.

 Conclusion

-Processing HDR photos isn't easy and takes some getting use to.
-By avoiding these pitfalls and incorporating some of these techniques I talked about, you should be able to greatly improve your HDR photography and produce some stunning work.
+Processing HDR photos isn’t easy and takes some getting used to.
+However, by avoiding these pitfalls and incorporating some of the techniques I discussed, you should be able to improve your HDR photography and produce stunning work.

 Camera: Canon 5Dmkii